top of page

-So, the basic foundation of DBT is to think about the idea that pain and suffering are part of life and can’t be avoided or removed.
-And learning to detach from the situation and not add more pain by judging yourself and others for what is.
+The core principle of DBT is to recognize that pain and suffering are inherent aspects of life that cannot be eliminated.
+It involves learning to separate oneself from the situation and avoid increasing the pain by refraining from judging oneself and others for the current circumstances.

 So, learning DBT skills gives you alternative to engaging in self-destructive behaviors, such as cutting, scratching and patterns of negativity that hurt yourself.

-Mindfulness, Radical Acceptance, Wise Mind, STOP, TIP are other skills I talked about before on the blog.
+Mindfulness, Radical Acceptance, Wise Mind, STOP, TIP are other DBT skills that help soothe the nervous system.

 The goal is not to be perfect, nor to ignore your feelings, but to live a more skillful life.
 Most people can benefit from methodically learned emotional skills!